-$$\hat{Q}{y{t+h}|x_t}(\tau|x_t) = x_t'\hat{\beta}{\tau}.$$ (3)
+$$\hat{Q}{\tau}(y{t+h}|x_t) = x't \hat{\beta}{\tau}.$$ (3)

 Bayesian estimation of QRs has also gained attention recently.
 Koenker and Machado (1999) established that likelihood-based inference using independently distributed asymmetric Laplace densities (ALD) is directly related to (2).
 Yu and Moyeed (2001) show how exact Bayesian inference using Markov chain Monte Carlo (MCMC) methods can proceed by forming the likelihood function using the ALD; they emphasize the utility of the ALD, irrespective of the original distribution of the data.
 And Kozumi and Kobayashi (2011) propose a mixture representation of the ALD that renders the model conditionally Gaussian, facilitating estimation using more efficient MCMC methods.
 Unlike classical estimation methods, Bayesian methods naturally accommodate parameter uncertainty when forecasting.
+While a bootstrap-based approach, for example, could in principle be used to construct quantile forecasts that acknowledge parameter estimation error from QRs estimated via classical methods, in practice this is not undertaken, certainly in the ABG-inspired growth-at-risk literature.